UKCloud/documentation/articles/cloud-storage/cs-sco.md

 b)  carry out the emergency maintenance between the hours of 00:00 and 06:00 (UK local time) Monday to Friday or between the hours of Saturday 00:00 to 06:00 (UK local time) on Monday, (including bank holidays) unless there is an identified and demonstrable immediate risk to customer environment(s).
 Emergency Maintenance may result in periods of degradation or loss of availability depending on the nature of the activity required.

 If during Emergency Maintenance there is a loss of availability to the service, an SLA event will be triggered.
-This time will be excluded from the availability calculation but will be included in monthly service reporting related to the service.
+This time will be excluded from the availability calculation.

 ## Supporting documents and resources